English English

 1. Become a member of OpenPEPPOL (see their website’s “How to Join” section).

 2. Choose your preferred Peppol Authority (usually your national Peppol Authority makes most sense) and request the relevant Transport Infrastructure Agreement (TIA) package.
-The list of Peppol Authorities can be found here.
+See the list of Peppol Authorities.

 3. Sign the agreement and annexes and send it back to your Peppol Authority with a copy of your company registration document.